 Beginning in FY 2017, SamTrans will conduct a Comprehensive Fare Policy Study.
 The purpose this Study is to inform future fare changes and increase revenue by making the system easier to use and administer.
 Using the codified tariff as a baseline, the Comprehensive Fare Policy Study will take a detailed look fare structure, elasticity, farebox recovery goals, indexing, equity, equipment, and administration.
 This process will include public input on potential opportunities and strategies around fares.
 Recommendations on fare policy will be brought to the Board for consideration.
+This project is expected to kickoff mid-to-late 2017.

-1.TRANSIT SYSTEM OVERVIEW
+1. TRANSIT SYSTEM OVERVIEW